 Time to pay at court

 It is not possible to apply to the sheriff court for time to pay income tax, VAT or National Insurance arrears either before or after HMRC gets a decree against you.

 HMRC could also try to sequestrate you (make you bankrupt).
 They may be more likely to do this if you have a valuable property or other assets that you own which would be sold in bankruptcy to raise money to pay your creditors.

-You must owe HMRC at least £10,000 for them to be able to make you bankrupt.
-They must also show that you are ‘apparently insolvent’.
+Under temporary rules to help during the coronavirus pandemic, you must owe HMRC at least £10,000 for them to be able to petition for your bankruptcy.
+This will change to £3,000 or more from 30 September 2021.
+HMRC must also show that you are ‘apparently insolvent’.
 This is a legal term meaning that you are viewed as being unable to pay your debts as they fall due.
 The main circumstances in which you will be apparently insolvent are as follows.